wharfkit/docs/wharf/UserInterface.md

 onBroadcastComplete: () => Promise<void>
 ```

-Following a successful call to the broadcast the transaction, the `onBroadcastComplete` call is made to indicate that the transaction has been successfully broadcast to the designed blockchain.
+Following a successful call to broadcast the transaction, the `onBroadcastComplete` call is made to indicate that the transaction has been successfully broadcast to the designated blockchain.

 **Note**: If the `broadcast: false` flag is set, this event will not be called.